Village History

 Mrs H Gardner - Local Historian

 In July 1989 Mrs H Gardner completed her compilation of village history, which was printed with copies for sale in the Church.
-Her work, taken in part from previous documentation compiled by Adrian Stamford, and part from her own research, will be available in full on this site shortly.
-I would like to thank Mrs Gardner for her permission to use her work.
+Her work, is taken in part from previous documentation compiled by Adrian Stamford, and part from her own research.
+We would like to thank Mrs Gardner for her permission to use her work.